GuangchuangYu/hexSticker/README.md

 install.packages("hexSticker")
 ```

-You can also install the package via my Github repository.
+You can also install the package via the Github repository.

 ``` r
 # install.package("devtools")   #In case you have not installed it.